 The most powerful marketing tool in your business

 I ask this question of practices all the time.
-Usually, they tell me that it’s their adverts in the local paper or on the radio, or the leaflets they post through doors, or it’s their website, Number-1-Fan-300x253because that’s where most enquiries come from.
+Usually, they tell me that it’s their adverts in the local paper or on the radio, or the leaflets they post through doors, or it’s their website, because that’s where most enquiries come from.

 Well, all of those things clearly do bring in new business.
 People need to be aware that you exist in order to become a patient, and seeing your website, advert or leaflet is a great way to achieve that.
 But are those methods really the most powerful tool you have?